zzzgit/hakim/README.md

 ### url
 whether the string represent a url
 ## elements
+Each element represents a certain character set, like Latin letters or digits. `are` can be used to judge whether all of members of a string are all belong to a certain set.
 ### latin
 whether the character belongs to latin letter set
 ### enLetter